Can You Get A Z-Pack Prescription Online?

 So, what is the QT interval, and how does Z-Pack affect it?

-The QT interval is a measurement made from an electrocardiogram.
+The QT interval is a measurement/reading made on an electrocardiogram (ECG).
 According to Practical Clinical Skills:

 What does this mean for you?
 A long QT interval increases the risk of a dangerous arrhythmia called ventricular tachycardia.
-So, people with a longer QT interval are already at risk of cardiac problems, and Z-Pack can increase the QT interval.
+So, people with a longer QT interval are already at risk of cardiac problems, and Z-Pack can further increase this risk.

 Long QT Syndrome